ariga/atlas/README.md

 ```shell
 atlas schema apply -u "mysql://root:pass@localhost:3306/example" -f atlas.hcl
 ```
 - **Declarative Migrations vs. Versioned Migrations**: Atlas offers two workflows.
 Declarative migrations allow the user to provide a desired state and Atlas gets the schema there instantly (simply using inspect and apply commands).
-Alternatively, declarative migrations are explicitly defined and assigned a version.
+Alternatively, versioned migrations are explicitly defined and assigned a version.
 Atlas can then bring a schema to the desired version by following the migrations between the current version and the specified one.

 ### About the Project
 Read more about the motivation of the project [here](https://atlasgo.io/blog/2021/11/25/meet-atlas).